 He and Phantom Lady walked through the deserted factory that night after Wentworth obliged them with his tour.
 “This place is a deathtrap.
-No wonder Smythe fears my environmental bill.
+No wonder Smythe fears my conservation bill.
 It would shut him down fast,” said the Black Condor.
 Sandy nodded.

-Then a glowing hood appeared, and Shiner stood above them.
+Then a glowing hood appeared, and the Shiner stood above them.
 “You again?” he yelled.
 “Must you haunt my every move?
 This time I’ll slay you personally!”